 Contact a dentist that specializes in root canals today.

-URBN Dental is a reputable dental clinic with a highly-trained and exceptional dentist that specializes in root canals.
-For more information, please schedule an appointment with our root canal dentist today.
+URBN Dental is a reputable dental clinic with a highly-trained and exceptional dental specializing in root canals.
+Please schedule an appointment with our root canal dentist today for more information.